Manav12052005/CitiRes-Smart_Reporting_App/items/report.md

 spaces.
 Key-value pairs are easily identified because they contain a colon (:).**

 *Parsers:*
 **The parser is responsible for interpreting the tokens and applying them to the search.
-The parser first processes key-value pairs, filtering reports based on attributes like location, description, priority, and so on.
-Then, it processes general tokens, which apply to any field in the reports.**
+The parser either processes key-value pairs, filtering reports based on attributes like location, description, priority, and so on or it processes general tokens, which apply to any field in the reports.**
 **Design:
 The parser breaks the tokens into two categories: key-value pairs and general tokens.
 It uses production rules to filter the reports based on the token type.
 For key-value pairs, it applies filters to specific